k8-g/T1A3-App/readme.md

 </details><br>

 The game records the letters guessed to a local `_guess` file, so it "remembers" what the user has already guessed.
 This is used in the code for when the user inputs a letter that they've already inputted before.

+"If the letter guessed (`_guess`) is in the `_guesses` file, print the following message:"

+    if _guess in self._guesses:
+        print(f"{Fore.magenta}You've already guessed {_guess}.{Style.reset}")
+    else:
+        self._guesses += _guess

 When this happens, a message is displayed letting the user know that they've already guessed that letter, and the game will treat that guess as a turn, penalising the user if it's incorrect.

-The following code says if the user's guess is in the guess list, it'll print the you've already guessed message.

-    if _guess in self._guesses: print(f"{Fore.magenta}You've already guessed {_guess}.{Style.reset}")

 <details><summary>Screenshot of "You've already guessed {_guess}."</summary><br>
 feat. hangman_image_5